Parrottrek Journal 2007

 Fall is officially here, or at least in feels like it is being back in California.
 The

 favorite costume of all time.
-Another year I went as a ballerina which wasn't quite as warm, or comfortable and considering I am not the most graceful of people I
+Another year I went as a ballerina which wasn't quite as warm as I as comfortable as I expected considering i am not the most

-costumes, last night we had a cook out with everyone that we work and camp with since it might be a few weeks or months before we see them all again.
-While
+are 10 years old.
+So deciding against costumes this year, we had a fun cook-out with everyone that we camp and work with since it might be a few weeks until

-we were hanging out, Tony Schumacher, a Top Fuel Dragster driver, came over to jam on the guitar with Frank.
-He gave Frank a few lessons on strumming,
+see them again.
+While we were hanging out Tony Schumacher, a Top Fuel Dragster driver, came over to jam with Frank.
+He gave Frank a few lessons on

 November 3rd - Potential Poison Pepperoni -